-All students should arrive on campus this year on August 16th, between 11 AM and 3 PM.
+All students should arrive on campus on August 20, between 11 AM and 3 PM.
 If you cannot arrive by 3 PM, there are several local families that can host you the night before, but do email us early, as those spots tend to fill up fast.

 There are several options for getting to Harvard from Boston Logan Airport or South Station.